 1cuppecans, roughly chopped

 Preheat your oven to 375 degrees Fahrenheit and line a loaf pan with parchment paper and lightly grease it using vegan butter or coconut oil.

-In a large bowl, combine the apple puree, vegan butter, Agave, vanilla, and Almond milk-AVC mixture, whisking them together until well combined.
+In a large bowl, combine the melted butter, apple sauce, vanilla, and Almond milk-AVC mixture, whisking them together until well combined.

-Next, stir in flour, baking powder, baking soda, organic brown sugar, spices, and sea salt and mix until well incorporated!
-Fold in diced apples. **NOTE: DO NOT OVER-MIX!**
+Next, stir in flour, baking powder, baking soda, brown sugar, cinnamon, nutmeg, allspice, cloves, and sea salt and mix until just combined.
+Fold in chopped apples.
+NOTE: DO NOT OVER-MIX!